 As a paediatric endocrinologist he links closely with other tertiary specialists, including surgeons, gynaecologists, geneticists and adult endocrinologists, to provide coordinated and comprehensive care.

+He has worked in the field of Paediatrics since 1998 and Paediatrics Endocrinology since 2004.
 He obtained his BSc in Medical Science at St. Andrew’s University in Scotland with a distinction in Pathology, and subsequently went on to complete his medical degree at the University of Manchester with a distinction in Paediatrics.

 He was appointed as a member of the Royal College of Paediatrics and Child Health (RCPCH) in 2001, and went on to obtain Fellowship of the RCPCH in 2010.
 Professor Dimitri was awarded his PhD by the University of Sheffield in 2010.
 He received his training in Paediatric Endocrinology at Sheffield Children’s NHS Foundation trust, one of only three specialist children’s NHS trusts in the country.